EduardoBolize/pokedexteste/README.md

 # pokedexteste

-## Downgrade your sass-loader file
+## Downgrade your sass-loader file to 10 version

 npm i sass